antigravities/antigravities/README.md

 I mainly work with C#, Go, MySQL, JavaScript, and CSS; but I also have experience with Python, PHP, Java, Lua, Delphi/Free Pascal, WordPress development, Linux system administration, React, and Vue.

+I am available for hire.
 My web site and portfolio are available at https://alexandra.is/.
 If you need to reach me, please send an email to im at alexandra dot moe.